Mangdries/DuckAI/README.md

 Idk a cpu and a few other parts.
 Also a C compiler if one wants to run this for some reason.

 Note:\
 This project was made entirely with AI (actual intelligence, I wrote this myself.
-I know crazy doing things manually when Microslop coslopilot exists)
+I know crazy doing things manually)